tstatler/doctools/guides/acs/admin_access/README.md

       }
     }

-The above example drops a car collection.
 Only Custom Objects support the drop custom collection method.